sanilveeravu/python_wk3/Submission/README.md

 ## Election-Audit Results

 - There were 369,711 votes cast in the election.
-- There were 3 counties in this precint for the election.
+- There were 3 counties in the election.
 Their turnout results were as below:
     - Jefferson had 23.0% of voter turnout with 38,855 number of votes.
     - Denver had 82.8% of voter turnout with 306,055 number of votes.
     - Arapahoe had 6.7% of voter turnout with 24,801 number of votes.